-- Plan a menu for: - Four savoury main course dishes, plus three side dishes / accompaniments - Two desserts, plus two accompaniments - The menu must include some dishes that the coeliacs will be able to eat.
+Plan a menu for:

+- · Four savoury main course dishes, plus three side dishes/accompaniments - · Two desserts, plus two accompaniments.

+The menu must include some dishes that people with coeliac disease will be able to eat.

-Explain which dishes are suitable for the coeliacs and why.
+Explain which dishes are suitable for people with coeliac disease and why.

-Explain how the catering company will enable the coeliacs to identify and choose the dishes that are suitable for them to eat.
+Explain how the catering company will enable people with coeliac disease to identify and choose the dishes that are suitable for them to eat.